Skip to main content

 Use case:

-Tracking which version of a prompt performs best in production and monitoring LLM costs per function across your entire application.
+Tracking which version of a prompt performs best in production and monitoring LLM costs per function across your application.

 Compositional Agent Loop